SOLDIERFIRST/redemrp-pls-npc-bandits/README.md

-# VORP NPC Bandits by Polísek
+# REDEMRP NPC Bandits by Polísek -- EDITED FOR REDEMRP BY SOLDIERFIRST

 You can be robbed by NPC bandits